retro5475/Garden-of-Roses-Bot/README.md

-# Blauer-Marlin Bot
+# Garden of Roses Bot

-Blauer-Marlin is a powerful and easy-to-maintain open-source Discord bot built in C#.
+Garden-of-Roses is a powerful and easy-to-maintain open-source Discord bot built in C#.
 It provides various moderation tools, an FFXIV server status checker, and many other useful features to enhance your Discord server.

 ## Features
 - **Moderation Tools**: Kick, ban, mute, and manage users with ease.